Efficient approximations of matrix multiplication using truncated decompositions: Methods

+\begin{theorem} When the unique entries of $R_k$ i.e. $R_{k}(j,0)$, where $j=0,1 \dots n-1$, are evaluated using a discrete Fourier transform of the corresponding cycles $j$ of $A$, it is equivalent to a minimization of $\norm{A-R_kD^k}_F$. \end{theorem}

-\begin{proof} Since the circulant decomposition is orthogonal w.r.t. a Frobenius inner product, $\norm{A-R_kD^{k}}_F$ is a minima.
+\begin{proof} Since the circulant decomposition is orthogonal w.r.t. a Frobenius inner product, let us minimize $\norm{A-R_kD^{k}}_F$ to explicitly evaluate the entries of $R_k$.

-Decomposing the relevant matrices into cycles, we also know circulant matrices have constant entries in each cycle.
-Thus, $A= \sum_{j=0}^{n-1} \Lambda_j C^j$ and $M = \sum_{j=0}^{n-1} a_jC^j$.
-Decomposing the minimization in \cref{eq:norm_minimize} into a minimization over each cycle, the constants $a_j$ in the $j^{th}$ cycle of $R_k$ are given by the first moment i.e. the average value of the $j^{th}$ cycle of $AD^{-k}$ :
+Decomposing into cycles, let $A = \sum_{j=0}^{n-1} C^j \Lambda_j$, and we also know circulant matrices have constant entries in each cycle with $M = \sum_{j=0}^{n-1} a_jC^j$ and up to $n$ unique constants $a_j$.
+Decomposing the above minimization into a minimization over each cycle to get the corresponding unique entries of $R_k$ in its first column:

+Thus the constants $a_j$ in the $j^{th}$ cycle of $R_k$ are given by the first moment i.e. the average value of entries in $\Lambda_jD^{-k}$ as: